Social anxiety disorderPhobia - social; Anxiety disorder - social; Social phobia; SAD - social anxiety disorder

-Social phobia is a persistent and irrational fear of situations that may involve scrutiny or judgment by others, such as parties and other social events.
+Social anxiety disorder is a persistent and irrational fear of situations that may involve scrutiny or judgment by others, such as at parties and other social events.

-People with social phobias fear and avoid situations in which they may be judged by others.
-It may begin in adolescence and may have to do with overprotective parents or limited social opportunities.
-Males and females are affected equally with this disorder.
+People with social anxiety disorder fear and avoid situations in which they may be judged by others.
+It may begin in the teens and may have to do with overprotective parents or limited social opportunities.
+Men and women are affected equally with this disorder.

-People with social phobia becomevery anxious and self-conscious in everyday social situations.
+People with social anxiety become very anxious and self-conscious in everyday social situations.
 They have an intense, persistent, and chronic fear of being watched and judged by others, and of doing things that will embarrass them.
 They can worry for days or weeks before a dreaded situation.
 This fear may become so severe that it interferes with work, school, and other ordinary activities, and can make it hard to make and keep friends.

-Some of the most common fears of people with social phobia include:
+Some of the most common fears of people with this disorder include:

 - Attending parties and other social occasions

 - Speaking in public

 - Difficulty talking

 - Profuse sweating

 Social anxiety disorder is different from shyness.
 Shy people are able to participate in social functions.
 Social anxiety disorder affects the ability to function in work and relationships.